ssnaveenprakash/Assembly/x86_64/README.md

 ### One's complement , Signed , Unsigned
 * We cannot represent negative numbers using '-' sign infront of a number as we do it in paper. so we have to instruct the computer that a number is negative or positive.
 * So we represent negative numbers using One's complement notation

+### Instruction Set
+* Data Movement Instructions
+* Arithmetic Instructions
+* Control Instructions
+* Conversion Instructions - resize the data ( shrink or stretch )
+* Logical Instructions

 ## GAS Assembly